CodingMoore/pizza_parlor/README.md

 Test: should return the last pizza in the pizzas array
 Expect: input(pizzas[pizza1, pizza2, pizza3]).toReslutIn(pizza3)

+Description: PizzaOrder.prototype.Toppings()

+Test: should return the size and all chosen topings for a given pizza as a sting
+Expect: input(pizza1(large, deer, none)).toResultIn("large, deer")

 ## **Known Bugs**
 There are no known bugs